-Extended term insurance is a way whole life policyholders can turn their whole life policies into term life insurance without needing to pay premiums.
-This option take the present death benefit of the whole life policy and turns it into a term policy that will last for a predetermined period of time.
+Extended-term insurance is a way whole life policyholders can turn their whole life policies into term life insurance without needing to pay premiums.
+This option takes the present death benefit of the whole life policy and turns it into a term policy that will last for a predetermined period of time.
 This period of time depends on the amount of cash value accumulated in the whole life policy.

 For example, assume Beth has a whole life policy with a $500,000 death benefit and $100,000 of cash value.
 She would like to exercise the extended term insurance option on her whole life policy.
 The insurance company calculates the nonforfeiture benefit and determines that Beth will have her term life death benefit of $500,000 for the next 35 years.